google-marketing-solutions/feedgen/bigquery/README.md

 1. **Prompting frequency**\
    This limit defaults to 60 requests per minute for Gemini 1.5 Pro and 200 for Flash.
 To increase this, both of the following need to be changed:
    1. [General Vertex AI limits](https://cloud.google.com/vertex-ai/generative-ai/docs/quotas\#quotas\_by\_region\_and\_model) ([how to change](https://cloud.google.com/docs/quotas/view-manage\#requesting\_higher\_quota))
-   1. [BQ-specific limits](https://cloud.google.com/bigquery/quotas\#cloud\_ai\_service\_functions) (for ML.GENERATE\_TEXT)
+   1. [BQ-specific limits](https://cloud.google.com/bigquery/quotas\#cloud\_ai\_service\_functions) (for ML.GENERATE\_TEXT, request changes at bqml-feedback@google.com)
 1. **Response latency / Records processed in parallel**\
    Each prompt may take several seconds to be processed, so processing them sequentially would force throughput drastically below the above limits.
 Hence, by default, for Pro 3 records are processed in parallel, and 5 for Flash.
-Increases can be requested from bqml-feedback@google.com.
+Increases can be requested at bqml-feedback@google.com.
 1. **Queries processed in parallel**\
    This [limit](https://cloud.google.com/bigquery/quotas\#cloud\_ai\_service\_functions) is 5 for both Pro and Flash.
 In practice, it appears that the 5th execution might fail, but 4 seem safe to use.
 1. **Prompts needed per product**\